Is Running the Boston Marathon on Your Bucket List? Read On!

 If you’re trying to make improvements but your running won’t cooperate, and you’re plagued by pesky injuries and pains, it may be time to call in the pros.
 Seeking the help of a physical therapist can get you moving in the right direction.
 S/he can assess your issue, as well as watch you run and move and see what might be slowing you down or holding you back.
 An expert in the musculoskeletal system, your PT can develop a custom treatment plan to get you on the path to your goals and feeling strong.

 Are you ready to run after your goals?
 Body One Physical Therapy is here to help!
-We’re locally-owned and operated, with four locations serving Central Indiana: North Indianapolis, South Indianapolis, Fishers, and Zionsville.
+We’re locally-owned and operated, with three locations serving Central Indiana: North Indianapolis, Fishers, and Zionsville.
 Our team of caring, expert physical therapists helps clients of all ages and activity levels, and we’d love to help you, too.
 Thanks to direct access, you can make an appointment with us the same way you’d make one with your doctor’s office.
 We’ll work with your insurance and doctor, should a referral be necessary for future visits.
 Don’t wait to pursue your goals, call Body One today and let us help you cross the finish line!